NickETH/recipes-win/Adobe/AdobeAIR-Win.build/read/readme-Adobe_AIR_VVeerrssiioonn_ENU.txt

-Adobe AIR Runtime 32.0.0.89 ENU (sprachneutral)
+Harman AIR Runtime 1.0.0.1 ENU

-Plugin um AIR Inhalte anzeigen zu können.
+Plugin to display AIR content.

-Leicht angepasste Orginalversionen von Adobe (Bugfixes + Konfiguration).
+This software is now distributed by Harman (was formerly an Adobe product)

+Changed configuration settings:
 Folgendene Konfigurations-Einstellungen sind gegenüber dem Orginal angepasst:
-- Auto Update ist ausgeschalten.
+- Auto Update is disabled.
-- Installation von "Untrusted Applications" ist ausgeschalten.
+- Installation of "Untrusted Applications" is disabled.
-- EULA wird beim 1.
-Start nicht angezeigt.
+- The EULA will not being displayed on the first run.

 20190218, Nick Heim